fvarnals/CV/README.md

 ## Freddie Varnals

-*I am a highly curious and enthusiastic individual, with a long standing passion for the Sciences, data analytics, and problem solving.
+*I am a highly curious and enthusiastic individual, with a long standing passion for the Sciences, Data Analytics, and problem solving.
 Throughout my academic and professional career, I have always relished in and thrived on asking difficult questions and using data to find empirically justified answers.*

 *I am at my best when applying lateral thinking to problem solving, and get a huge buzz from finding solutions to complex problems.
 I am most excited by the intersection between Machine Learning and Software, and would love to apply and further develop my knowledge and skills in a professional environment.*